How To Wholesale Real Estate In Ohio: Step-By-Step (2024)

 This example would need editing but does include language indicating the contract is binding not only on the buyer and seller but any “assigns.”
 This is the type of language you will want to include when creating your wholesaling purchase contract.

-Here is another example of an Ohio Real Estate Purchase Agreement made available by the Ohio Public Works Commission.
+Here is an example of an Ohio Real Estate Purchase Agreement made available by the Ohio Public Works Commission.
 This is the first page of the purchase agreement:

 As previously discussed, you will also need an assignment contract.
 Here is one example of an assignment of contract you can customize for your use: